-SpiceJet moves to regain investor confidence
+SpiceJet: Founder’s decision to inject funds may help regain investor confidence

-SpiceJet founder Ajay Singh's infusing Rs 294 crore into the airline is seen as a positive step towards long-term stability and strengthening the budget carrier's financial position, but it remains to be seen if investors regain confidence.
+SpiceJet founder Ajay Singh’s decision to infuse Rs 294 crore into the airline is seen as a positive step towards long-term stability and strengthening the budget carrier’s financial position, though it remains to be seen if this will help the airline regain investor confidence.

-SpiceJet shares have rallied for the second consecutive session Tuesday and surged to Rs 47.93.
-However, it is still far from its 52-week high of Rs 79.90, recorded in September last year when the airline raised Rs 3000 crore in Qualified Institutional Placement (QIP) strengthening its financial position.
+SpiceJet’s shares rallied for the second consecutive session on Tuesday, surging to Rs 47.93 apiece.
+However, it is still far from its 52-week high of Rs 79.90, recorded last September when the airline raised Rs 3,000 crore in a qualified institutional placement (QIP) strengthening its financial position.
 This has enabled the resolution of major legacy liabilities, fleet expansion, and accelerated operational growth.

 According to experts, the airlines’ recapitalisation in 2024 paved the way for a strong carrier to emerge, provided it continues to receive investments.
 With this infusion, SpiceJet seems to be making an effort to get back on track and Singh is leading from the front.